NoRehovot/Chess-App-Assembly-x86/README.md

 # Chess-App-Assembly-x86
-This is an assembly x86 project that offers a GUI same computer chess experience.
+This is an assembly x86 project that offers a graphical same computer chess experience.

 # Usage